Should you be afraid of processed foods?

 Key points:

 - There are different types of processed foods from minimally processed to ultra-processed.
-You don't have to avoid all processed foods.

 - Food processing is really useful to make food more nutritious and to make it last longer.